RobDWaller/python-assessment/README.md

 # Python Developer Assessment

-The aim of this Python assessment is to see how experienced a Python developer is.
-The test is not a binary pass / fail test.
-It assess where someone is on the Junior, Mid, Senior scale.
-It should be seen as a validation process and there are no right or wrong answers to solve the tasks defined.
+The aim of this Python assessment is to see how experienced a developer is, it is not a binary pass / fail test.
+It assess where a developer is on the Junior, Mid, Senior scale.
+It should be seen as a validation process and there are no right or wrong ways to solve the tasks defined.

-There are four tasks to complete based around a list of dictionaries which represent pseudo data for website URLs.
+There are four tasks to complete based around a list of dictionaries which represent pseudo-data for website URLs.
 Each task aims to test a developer's ability to manipulate and edit a list of data.

 The data can be found in the `/websites/resouces/data.py` file.

-The data structure is as follows:
+The data structure is as follows, with five keys for each item:

 ```python
 [